learning-layers/LAPPS/README.md

 * mvn exec:java         --- compile and start on Jetty (port 8080, execute in LAPPS-backend folder)
 * mvn javadoc:javadoc   --- generates JavaDoc documentation
 * mvn package           --- generate a servlet that can be deployed to an application server
-* mvn test -Dtest=Utils --- runs a "test" that generates mockup data in the currently selected database
+* mvn test -Dtest=Utils --- runs a "test" that generates mockup data in the database
 * These commands also work inside Eclipse (Run -> Maven build..), then leave away the mvn prefix.

 LAPPS Frontend (run these commands from your project folder):